W. Duncan MacMillan II Professor of Classics and Professor of History:

-Current and forthcoming work focuses on tomb gardens, slave labor in Roman society, 'paragrams', punctuation, and system in ancient Roman script, the development of the cultural idea of the villa during the later Roman Republic, tombs and real estate at Misenum, Roman epigraphy and literacy, slave names, the publication of Pliny's letters, muliones and the organization of Roman land transport, and the popular reception of élite taste and imperial ideology at Pompeii and Herculaneum.
-Future aspirations include a short book on Petronius and a monograph on the Roman funeral.
+Current and forthcoming work focuses on tomb gardens, Roman epigraphy and literacy, slave names, the publication of Pliny's letters, muliones and the organization of Roman land transport, the life and death of ancient Roman cemeteries, status dissonance and status dissidents in the equestrian order, death and 'social death' in ancient Rome (on Roman perceptions of the condition of slavery), and the popular reception of élite taste and imperial ideology at Pompeii and Herculaneum.

 At the U.S. Epigraphy Project Bodel oversees development of an XML-based search engine and photographic archive of the 3,500 ancient Greek and Latin inscriptions cataloged in the online database and participates with an international team of epigraphists in developing a set of guidelines and semantic markup tools for the editing and publication of inscriptions in digital form (EpiDoc).